barbarabenato/enhope/README.md

 ## Running
-An example of using of en-HOPE is provided.
+An example of using en-HOPE is provided.
 You can run it by executing:
 ```
 python run_example.py
 ```

-A random data is generated with sklearn.
+A toy example data is randomly generated with sklearn.
 The generated data's plot is saved as "original.png".
 You should see something like:
 ![original](enhope/original.png)